EdgeApp/yaob/README.md

   }
 }
 ```

+These Bridgeable objects can contain properties, getter functions, and async methods, which the `yaob` library will bridge across the messaging interface.
+This is the only place functions are allowed.
+If the API tries to pass function objects directly, `yaob` won't be able to handle them and will throw an error.

 The `yaob` library will not bridge property or method names that begin with an underscore.
 This means that `this._multiplier` will not be visible to the client.
 The client will only see the `double` method and the `version` getter.
 This provides a simple way to make things private.